kannanjayachandran/Full-Stack-Data-Science/01. Introduction to Computer Science/Readme.md

 ### [CPU (Central Processing Unit)](https://en.wikipedia.org/wiki/Central_processing_unit)

 CPU is a complex [integrated circuit](https://en.wikipedia.org/wiki/Integrated_circuit) (IC) or die that contains multiple components working together to execute instructions and process data.
+The CPU contains 3 important components:

+1. **Control Unit (CU)**: Directs the operation of the processor and coordinates the activities of all other components.

+2. **Arithmetic Logic Unit (ALU)**: Performs arithmetic and logical operations on data.

+    - **Arithmetic Operations**: Addition, subtraction, multiplication, and division.

+    - **Logical Operations**: AND, OR, NOT, XOR, etc.

+3. **Memory Unit or Registers**: Temporary storage locations within the CPU that hold data and instructions during processing.

-These components include _processor cores_, a _memory controller_, a _graphics processor_, _arithmetic logic units_ (ALUs), f_loating-point units_ (FPUs), _cache memory_, and several other critical subsystems.
+CPU also contains a _graphics processor_, _floating-point units_ (FPUs), _cache memory_, and several other critical subsystems.

 **[CPU Cores](https://en.wikipedia.org/wiki/Central_processing_unit)**: Modern CPUs consist of multiple cores, each capable of independently executing instructions.
 This parallelism enables higher performance in multitasking and computational workloads.
 Additionally, many CPUs support simultaneous multithreading (SMT) or hyper-threading (Intel-specific), allowing each core to handle multiple threads concurrently.